Our pioneering projects

 First4Adoption In partnership with Adoption UK, Coram and Coram Children's Legal Centre (CCLC) launched First4Adoption, the new dedicated information service for people interested in adopting a child in England.
 Supported and funded by the Department for Education (DfE), the telephone line and online guides give information to help potential adopters navigate the process, bust the myths preventing people from considering adoption and encourage more people to come forward.
 Visit First4Adoption

-Concurrent Planning Coram pioneers a scheme called Concurrent Planning that helps minimise delay in the adoption process.
-Our Concurrent Planning service sees babies under two fostered in the short term by parents who are also willing to adopt them long-term.
+Concurrent Planning As part of our work advancing early permanence for young babies, Coram pioneers a scheme called Concurrent Planning that helps minimise delay in the adoption process.
+Concurrent Planning sees babies under two fostered in the short term by parents who are also willing to adopt them long-term.
 The scheme is validated by C4EO.
-Learn more about Concurrent Planning
+Learn more about early permanence on our special adoption website.

 Concurrent Planning Subscription programme Coram also runs a national Concurrent Planning Subscription programme, currently working with 13 local authorities and three independent adoption agencies so that concurrent planning can be offered more widely across England.
 Read more about our Concurrent Planning Subscription programme